 - Have you ever known anyone like Carl-someone who experienced a radical personality transplant?
 What brought about that change? - Who is the easiest person in your life to love?
-How do they remind you of God? - Describe a time you made the decision to make your heart bigger, like Julie did in adopting Abie (or, you know, something slightly smaller-scale). - Molly's friend Laura Ruth said, "There are people I want to hate, but then they tell me their stories, and then I know them, and then I can't help but love them."
+Why? - Describe a time you made the decision to make your heart bigger, like Julie did in adopting Abie (or, you know, something slightly smaller-scale). - Molly's friend Laura Ruth said, "There are people I want to hate, but then they tell me their stories, and then I know them, and then I can't help but love them."
 Has this happened to you? - "Frankly, being loved is almost as hard as loving because it requires a degree of trust and surrender that is absolutely terrifying to our carefully constructed egos," Molly writes in this chapter.
-Does that resonate with you? - What thoughts or feelings came up for you reading Molly's conversation with God about her challenges expressing love to Rafe? - If we're all in Love School, what extra-credit assignment is God giving you currently?
+Does that resonate with you? - What thoughts or feelings came up for you reading Molly's conversation with God about her challenges expressing love to Rafe? - If we're all in Love School, what extra-credit assignment are you getting currently?
 What relationship needs your will-to-love: a coworker, family member, or church sibling?
 What is the next step?